Our business

 12. Subject Consent

-Processing personal data relating to a living individual requires us to notify data subjects as appropriate, in most instances.
+Processing personal data relating to a living individual may require us to notify data subjects as appropriate, in most instances.

 In some cases, explicit consent is required to process the data which will be recorded.
-Such processing may be necessary to carry out the functions of the PIRC and to comply with some of our policies, such as health and safety and equality and diversity, in which case our legitimate interests will apply.
+Such processing may be necessary to carry out PIRC’s functions and to comply with our statutory obligations.

-Contracts of employment provide us with a lawful requirement to process personal data for the purposes of administering, managing and employing our employees.
-This includes: payroll, benefits, medical records, absence records, sick leave/pay information, performance reviews, disciplinary and grievance matters, pension provision, recruitment, family policies (maternity, paternity, adoption etc) and equal opportunities monitoring.
+Contracts of employment provide PIRC with a lawful requirement to process personal data for the purposes of administering and managing our employees.
+This includes payroll, benefits, medical records, absence records, sick leave/pay information, performance reviews, disciplinary and grievance matters, pension provision, recruitment, family policies (maternity, paternity, adoption etc) and equal opportunities monitoring.

 Information about an individual will only be processed for the purpose for which it was originally given.
 Employees and managers must not collect or store data which is not necessary or which is to be used for another purpose.